reallyreadit/blog/_drafts/2020-04-13-conversions.markdown

 </p>

 <p>
 We expect to see people viewing articles but not finishing them.
 (Think of how many people get gym memberships but never actually go to the gym!)
 But that number is still nowhere near healthy.
-And the fact that only 50-80% of new readers even glance at an article is downright astounding.
+And the fact that only ~70% of new readers <em>even glance at an article, immediately after creating an account</em> is downright astounding.
 We have a million ideas, and a lot of work to do.
 </p>

 <p>